MAP Test Language Usage

 Answer

-The correct answer is C.
+The correct answer is C, feed my cat.

 Sample 8

-• Sub-topic: Text purpose
+• Sub-topic: Relevant information

 • RIT range: 189-197

-Billy is writing an essay about Kangaroos and wants to know what baby kangaroos are called.
+Billy is writing an essay about kangaroos and wants to know what baby kangaroos are called.
 Choose the sentence that tells what a baby kangaroo is called.

 1. Kangaroos are native to Australia and New Guinea.